Nirmak/NextGenMusicPlayer/README.md

 ## Key Features
 - CLI-driven playback: load directories, start/stop music, navigate the queue, and inspect the playlist without leaving the terminal.
 - Flexible media sources: works with normal folders, `file://` URIs, and remote shares (e.g., SMB) through Gio.
-- AI track selection: optional integration with an Ollama model that receives playlist metadata, a configurable DJ persona (tuned to avoid episodic content), and recent history before recommending a track—responses are forced into a strict JSON schema for reliability.
+- AI track selection: optional integration with an Ollama model that receives playlist metadata, a configurable DJ persona (tuned to avoid episodic content), and recent history before recommending a track—responses are forced into a strict JSON schema and the DJ prioritises unplayed songs.
 - Live streaming of AI responses so you can watch progress instead of waiting on a blank terminal.
 - Automatic cataloguing: exports the loaded playlist to `playlist_catalog.txt` and stores recent selections in `playback_history.json`.
 - Metadata awareness: extracts tags with Mutagen when available and infers missing titles/artists from file paths.